 - Handouts – bring more than you think you’ll need

-- If you are using PowerPoint, bring overheads as well - just in
+- If you are using PowerPoint, bring your slides on a flash drive

 - Your glasses, if you need them